-sans everything is a blog on politics and culture written by John Haffner, Jeet Heer, A. M. Lamey, I. Garrick Mason, and Sophie Pollitt-Cohen.
+sans everything is a blog on politics and culture written by John Haffner, Jeet Heer, A. M. Lamey, and Ian Garrick Mason.

 Bios